The Open University since 2006

 ICTs: Technology news

-This unit will help you to develop the study skills involved in reading articles, taking notes and summarising the information that you have obtained from an article.
-The unit also explores the use of the Web as a resource for keeping up to date, looking in particular at how to assess material available online.
-Finally, the unit encourages you to develop as an independent, confident learner.
+This course will help you to develop the study skills involved in reading articles, taking notes and summarising the information that you have obtained from an article.
+The course also explores the use of the Web as a resource for keeping up to date, looking in particular at how to assess material available online.
+Finally, the course encourages you to develop as an independent, confident learner.

 Copyright & revisions